SovnSkyrim/Aldrnari/Modified Gameplay.md

 ## Gameplay - New NPCs and Followers

 ### Inigo...?
 A majority of people like him.
 I personally don't.
-On top of that, users reported non-issues from other Wabbajack lists to his Nexus page which led them to make a public pinned post about their [non favorable stance with what we do](http://prntscr.com/1b2tt18) so I am not going to use him any further in QWEST!.
+On top of that, users reported non-issues from other Wabbajack lists to his Nexus page which led them to make a public pinned post about their [non favorable stance with what we do](http://prntscr.com/1b2tt18).
+He needs tweaks, he is too strong and unbalanced, all followers above have been tweaked, since I am not allowed to do so by the Mod Author, I will not include him.
 This decision is final.